Cleaning Up Contaminated Property in Texas

 The IOC verifies that:

-- The release or migration of contaminants came from a source outside of the property; and
+- The release or migration of contaminants came from a source outside of the property

-- The owner or operator did not contribute to or cause the source of contamination.
+- The property owner or operator did not contribute to or cause the source of contamination

 The IOP can be used to redevelop or add value to contaminated property.
 Unlike the VCP release of liability, however, IOCs are not transferable to future owners/operators.
 These future owners or operators must enter the IOP and receive their own IOC.